What is

 on in the world and utilizes the fact that most people really want to

 get better.
-Click on the link for information that I have provided about
+Click on this link for information that I have provided about

-H. Erickson Foundation.
-Dr. Erickson was an absolute master of treatment
+Dr. Erickson was an absolute master of treatment with hypnosis.

 |